learn-co-curriculum/dsc-introduction-to-numpy/README.md

 ## Simulations with NumPy

-To conclude this lesson, it is important to mention that NumPy is a very useful library to perform random sampling. `numpy.random` allows us to  What this means is that, given that we know what a certain population looks like, we can use `numpy.random` to essentially "produce" random samples given the population information.
+To conclude this lesson, it is important to mention that NumPy is a very useful library to perform random sampling. `numpy.random`.
+What this means is that, given that we know what a certain population looks like, we can use `numpy.random` to essentially "produce" random samples given the population information.

 Don't worry if this doesn't make sense right now.
 We'll explore this NumPy functionality later on.